Are you sick of suffering from crippling anxiety when you’re looking at your charts for something to trade?

 Draw from your basic technical analysis skills – which a lot of novice traders let themselves down by completely skipping over this step!

-Stick around through the tutorial, we will be looking at all the different aspects of my price action strategy, and how you can take all this back to your charts right now, and start trading with it…
+Stick around through the tutorial, we will be looking at all the different aspects of my trading strategies, and how you can take all this back to your charts right now, and start trading with it…

 Price action trading strategies are more than just taking action on a candlestick pattern or any other isolated variable.
 You need a clean charting environment, and good technical analysis skills first before you can make a clear, confident trade decision that won’t cost you sleep at night.